 Your insurance will automatically continue and you will be responsible for the premiums until ETF receives a signed request from you to cancel.
-This cancellation request will be effective the first of the month following receipt of the notification (unless a future date is specified).
-You can re-enroll in the group health insurance program during any annual health benefits open enrollment period for coverage beginning the first of the new year.
+This cancellation request will go into effect on the first of the month after ETF receives it (unless a future date is specified).
+You may be able to re-enroll in the group health insurance program during any annual health benefits open enrollment period for coverage beginning the first of the new year.

-Former Wisconsin public employer (WPE) group employees, or "local" employees, who were insured on the day prior to retirement, from a local employer who continues to participate in the WPE Group Health Insurance Program, are eligible to enroll during the annual open enrollment period.
+Former Wisconsin Public Employer (WPE) group employees, or "local" employees, who were insured on the day prior to retirement and who took an immediate annuity from a local employer who continues to participate in the WPE Group Health Insurance Program, may be eligible to enroll during the annual open enrollment period.
 You must be receiving a retirement annuity (or have received a lump-sum retirement benefit).
 Coverage will begin the following January.

-2. Premium Rates
+Premium Rates

-Premium rates are published before each annual open enrollment period, and are available online at etf.wi.gov.
+Premium rates for the next year are published before each annual open enrollment period and are available online at etf.wi.gov.

-Retirees enrolled in Parts A and B of Medicare, and their Medicare-enrolled spouses and dependents who are insured on a family plan, have lower premium rates.
-If you and/or your insured dependents are eligible for coverage under Medicare and you are retired, you must immediately enroll in both Part A and Part B of Medicare in order to have your claims covered by Medicare.
+Retirees enrolled in Medicare Parts A and B, and their Medicare-enrolled spouses and dependents who are insured on a family plan, have lower premium rates.
+If you and/or your insured dependents are eligible for coverage under Medicare and you are retired, you must immediately enroll in both Part A and Part B in order to have your claims covered by Medicare.
 If you do not sign up for Parts A and B, you will be responsible for the amounts Medicare would have covered.

-ETF will contact you 90 days before you turn age 65.
+ETF will contact you 90 days before you or your dependent(s) turn age 65.
 If you neglect to enroll in Medicare, you will be liable for the claims Medicare would have paid.
 Complete and send ETF the Medicare Eligibility Statement (ET-4307), available online or by contacting ETF.